Skip to contents

 1. Difference-in-differences (DID) estimates the average treatment effect (ATE) in pre-periods

-2. Triple differences (TD) estimates the gender gap in the ATE in pre-preiods
+2. Triple differences (TD) estimates the gender gap in the ATE in pre-periods

 3. Normalized triple differences (NTD) estimates the gender gap in normalized effects in pre-periods